A day of exploring

 With the opportunities and pressures of globalisation and in times of unprecedented economic and forced migration, notions of ‘home’ are becoming more fluid.
 The traditional idea of ‘home’ as a fixed, defined place that can easily be named, may, indeed, be crumbling.
 How do we each configure our own understanding of what home means, of what belonging means?
 How are ‘home’ and ‘belonging’ constructed in politics or in public discourse?
 How are ‘home’ or ‘belonging’ articulated through language?
 What is lost or gained in translation?

-This day of exploration will combine group analytical methods like a large group session with talks andpresentations by our invited speakers as well as a practical workshop and an open forum.
-Speakers include experts and practitioners from a variety of disciplines as we aim to examine ‘home’ and ‘belonging’ from different angles and perspectives from group-analysis, language education and fine arts to translation theory and practice.
-Through the interactive formats of the large group at the beginning of the day and the open forum at the end, everyone will be able to join the discussion and take a stake in what home and belonging mean.
+This day of exploration combined group analytical methods like a large group session with talks and presentations by our invited speakers as well as a practical workshop and an open forum.
+Speakers included experts and practitioners from a variety of disciplines as we set out to examine ‘home’ and ‘belonging’ from different angles and perspectives from group-analysis, via literary studies, fine arts and (arts) activism to translation theory and practice.
+Through the interactive formats of the large group at the beginning of the day, the workshop in the middle and the open forum at the end, everyone was able to join the discussion and take a stake in what home and belonging mean.

-Attendees/participants are also warmly invited to the opening of the exhibition ‘Home on the Move’ at the National Poetry Library on the evening of 26 July, where there will also be an opportunity to meet some of the artists, poets and translators.
+Attendees/participants were also warmly invited to the opening of the exhibition ‘Home on the Move’ at the National Poetry Library on the evening of 26 July, where there was also an opportunity to meet some of the artists, poets and translators.

-Teodor Ajder (editor of trilingual migrant magazine Mamaliga, Warsaw), Maria-José Blanco (group work conductor), Briony Campbell (filmmaker and photographer), Simon Coffey (School of Education, King’s College London), Manuela Perteghella & Ricarda Vidal (curators of Talking Transformations/ King’s College London), Zuzanna Janin (artist/filmmaker), Joanna Kosmalska (Polish writers in Britain, University of Lodz), Maria McLintock (curator of System of Systems ), Loredana Polezzi (Translation Studies, University of Cardiff)
+Teodor Ajder (editor of trilingual migrant magazine Mamaliga, Warsaw), Maria-José Blanco (group work conductor), Briony Campbell (filmmaker and photographer), Manuela Perteghella & Ricarda Vidal (curators of Talking Transformations/ King’s College London), Zuzanna Janin (artist/filmmaker), Joanna Kosmalska (Polish writers in Britain, University of Lodz), Maria McLintock (curator of System of Systems ), Loredana Polezzi (Translation Studies, University of Cardiff)

 Thursday, 26th July